cashshuffle/cashshuffle-web/TRANSLATION.md

 Also, mention that language files are not watched.
 This is because the i18nTarget function is not called before re-assembling.
 It could be implemented, perhaps with assemble steps https://assemble.io/docs/Methods.html but at the moment it's probably not worth the effort

+## How to add a new language
+This really needs to be written simply and in-depth.
+Perhaps even give instructions they can follow along with